tomusdrw/grunt-sync/readme.md

     verbose: true,
     pretend: true, // Don't do any disk operations - just write log
     ignoreInDest: "**/*.js", // Never remove js files from destination
-    updateAndDelete: true // Remove all files from desc that are not found in src
+    updateAndDelete: true // Remove all files from dest that are not found in src

   }
 }